DougBeney/jekyll-pug/README.md

 ## Installation

-**Note:** you must have [pug-cli](https://www.npmjs.com/package/pug-cli) installed.
-To install it, simply enter the terminal command, `npm install pug-cli -g`.
+**Note:** you must have [pug](https://www.npmjs.com/package/pug) installed.
+To install it, simply enter the terminal command, `npm install pug -g`.
 If you don't already have NPM/Node installed, [here are instructions](https://www.npmjs.com/get-npm)

 There are two ways to install this plugin.